 The same goes for restaurants.
 Middle-Class Mike might stop eating at steakhouses when the economy tightens, but he won’t shun McDonald’s.

 Think about it from a habit perspective: It’s easier to change where you shop or eat than it is to stop shopping or eating out entirely.
 To go from eating half your dinners out to cooking every single night takes an enormous shift in behavior.
-But eating at Red Lobster instead of the upscale seafood restaurant across the street?
+But eating at Red Lobster instead of an upscale seafood restaurant?
 That’s an easy shift.

 Look low-end for recessionary winners.